 Glasgow is Scotland's biggest & most cosmopolitan city

 Our campus is based right in the very heart of Glasgow.
 We're in the city centre, next to the Merchant City, both of which are great locations for sightseeing, shopping and socialising alongside your studies.Life in Glasgow

 Graduates from this course will follow with the paid probationary year in teaching.
 This leads to employment opportunities within a variety of local authorities as a secondary school mathematics teacher.

 How much will I earn?

-If you teach in a remote school or on certain islands you may get an additional allowance. £1,928 for a distance island and £1,320 or £2,475 for a remote school.
+If you teach in a remote school or on certain islands you may receive an additional allowance.

 Visit Teach Scotland website for more information.